-15.3 GENITAL DRESSING AND VAGINAL MOULD
+2.3 GENITAL DRESSING AND VAGINAL MOULD

 Following the removal of the genital dressing, and as directed by the surgeon, the vaginal mould will be removed.
 The removal of the vaginal mould is an important moment.
 This is when you will first see your new genitals and begin your self-care (dilation and douching).

-When the vaginal mould is removed, you will have dark red or brownish vaginal discharge that will turn pinkish yellow over time.
+When the vaginal mould is removed, you will have dark red or brownish vaginal discharge that will turn pinkish-yellow over time.
 It should be light and decrease over time.
-Please note that the vaginal discharge should last about 3 weeks.